 The long term soundness and usefulness of your horse depends on the quality of hoof care your horse receives over it's lifetime.
 Every horse benefits from being on a regular trimming or shoeing schedule, not from waiting until a shoe eventually falls off or a hoof chips before seeking help.
-Increasing periods between trims or shoes is a false economy and often results in expensive repair further down the road.
+Increasing periods between trims or shoes is a false economy and often result in expensive repair further down the road.
 Farrier science has progressed from the days when the village blacksmith was called to put shoes on horses to the here and now which encompasses so much more than just shoeing a horse.
 Science is a state of knowing.
 With a great body of scientific knowledge (Applied Equine Podiatry) to draw from and a refined scientific method to determine the best course of action, I am able to use my skills and knowledge set forth in the farrier science to improve the health and performance of horses.

 I always expose the foot to proper environmental stimuli, making every effort to promote proper structure and function to develop and achieve high performance.
 I accept the fact that the horse has the innate ability to heal itself, and that domestication has caused imbalance and broken the golden rule of "Do No Harm."
 The Internal Arch is what I balance to, being able to visualize the foot within the hoof capsule during the trim or shoe application and provide the correct stimulus for proper growth.
 Stimulus being the primary factor, in respect to domestication as we know it today.
 Performance is achieved when each structure is capable of sustaining Dynamic Equilibrium of function for the demands asked of it (S+F=P).